eleven things about me

 I care about people who don’t get the chances others get.

-So I spend 50% of my time delivering my workshops to those experiencing disadvantage in the community.
+Over the past 10 years I have spend 50% of my time delivering my workshops to those experiencing disadvantage in the community.

 My “Be Your Best”, “This is the Real Me” and “Wild Mind” programmes delivered through communty hubs across Brighton have helped almost 700 hundred people move into employment, improved mental health and other significant life changes.